Radel-jwu/js-review-project/README.md

-# JavaScript Review Project by Ranidel Luzon Padoga
+# JavaScript Review Project by write_your_full_name
-This project is a review of JavaScript concepts, from begginer to advanced.
+This project is a review of JavaScript concepts, from beginner to advanced.